 - The fees payable, and whether this is a change:

 - the classification of the body to which the appointment is being made

 - the level of fees payable to the proposed appointee

-- outcome of any consultation with the State Services Commission and the Minister of State Services).
+- outcome of any consultation with the PSC and the Minister for the Public Service).

 - An account of the consultation that has been undertaken: